top of page

 • A contractor opens the wrong disconnect.

-These are not rare events.
-They are everyday situations.
-And they are exactly where serious incidents happen, when someone who is not properly trained steps into a hazard they do not fully understand.
+These are everyday situations.
+They are exactly where serious incidents happen: when someone without adequate training steps into a hazard they don’t fully understand.

 Training is what closes that gap.
-It turns information into judgment, and judgment into safe action.
+It turns information into judgment, and judgment into safe behavior.

 cleaning and maintenance workers at their job site